Khongchai/modular_customizable_dropdown/README.md

 ## TL;DR

-Wrap whatever widget you want the dropdown to attach to with the dropdown.
+Wrap a widget you want the dropdown to attach to with the dropdown.

-By default, the dropdown will appear directly below the target widget's position.
+By default, the dropdown will appear directly below the _target_'s position.

 ```dart
 ModularCustomizableDropdown.displayOnTap(